Yfedorov25/aws-services-cost-optimisation/README.md

 **Use Case:** Crucial for avoiding extra costs associated with unutilized Elastic IPs.

 ## Contributing
-We welcome contributions to this repository.
+I welcome contributions to this repository.
 If you have suggestions or improvements, please submit a pull request or open an issue.
-For more details, check out our [CONTRIBUTING.md](CONTRIBUTING.md) file.